Current Status of Lake Elsinore

 - Island Wells Pump Station Improvements

 - Recycled Water Nutrient Removal & Conveyance Pipeline

 - Lake Habitat Improvements

-Last year, Lake Elsinore did suffer a moderate fish kill.
-This year, the City is once again getting prepared and regularly monitors the dissolved oxygen in the lake for signs of concern.
+In 2015, Lake Elsinore did suffer a moderate fish kill.
+The City remains prepared and regularly monitors the dissolved oxygen in the lake for signs of concern.
 There has not been a fish kill since the Summer of 2015.

 Lake Elsinore is an extremely complex, unique water body.
-It is only 15 feet deep at its current levels and struggling due to increasing temperatures, recent algae blooms, and declining dissolved oxygen levels.
+It is a show lake that struggles due to increasing temperatures, recent algae blooms, and declining dissolved oxygen levels during the hotter months.
 Unfortunately, there is little the City or LESJWA can do to improve its current condition without a stable and reliable water level of above 1240'.

 Lake Watch is focused on ensuring the City, regional partners and the community is ready and prepared for any potential concerns related to the vulnerability of Lake Elsinore including declining lake levels, algae blooms and the potential of a fish kill.